Magín Catalá

-Magín Catalá y Guasch (Catalan: Magí Català i Guasch; born Montblanc, 1761 – died Santa Clara, California, 1830) was a Spanish missionary of the Franciscan Order in California.
+Magín Catalá y Guasch, OFM (Catalan: Magí Català i Guasch; 1761 – 1830) was a Spanish Franciscan missionary of in Alta California.

 Biography

-Magín Catalá was born as Magí Català i Guasch on January 30, 1761, together with another twin brother, in Montblanc, Tarragona diocese, Spain.
-He was the son of the spouses Matais (Macià) Català i Roig and Francesca Guasch i Burgueras.
-At the age of sixteen, both of the twin brothers entered the Observant Franciscan order (Order of the Friars Minor) on April 4, 1777, in Barcelona.
+Magín Catalá was born as Magí Català i Guasch on 29 or 30 January 1761, together with a twin brother, in Montblanc, Tarragona diocese, Spain.
+He was the son of the spouses Maties (Macià) Català i Roig and Francesca Guasch i Burgueras.
+At the age of sixteen, the twin brothers entered the Observant Order of the Friars Minor on 4 April 1777, in Barcelona.

+Magin Catalá was investitures as a Franciscan at Barcelona on 4 April, 1777.
 He studied philosophy, theology and morals in Girona and was ordained a priest in 1785.

-Shortly after, he went to Cádiz, where he sailed in October of 1786 to America with Father Josep de la Creu Espi, O.F.M.
-He arrived in Mexico City in 1786 and joined the Missionary School of San Fernando.
+Shortly after, he went to Cádiz, where he sailed in October of 1786 to America with Josep de la Creu Espi, OFM.
+They arrived in Mexico City in 1786 and joined the Missionary School of San Fernando.
 It was spent a few years until it was destined to missions on the west coast of the current countries of the United States and Canada, to accompany travelers on the Nootka Bay route, acting as the priest of the Aranzazu frigate.

-In 1793 he was sent to Monterrey, and, shortly after that, he was sent to the Mission of Santa Clara on the Pacific coast.
+In 1793, Catalá was sent to Monterrey, and, shortly after that, to the Mission of Santa Clara on the Pacific coast.
 Seldom came out of Santa Clara and his evangelizing and humanitarian work was extraordinary among the American Indians.
-He died on November 22, 1830, and was buried in the Mission Santa Clara church.
+He died on 22 November 1830, aged 69, and was buried in the Mission Santa Clara church.
 He became renowned for his miracles and prophecies.
-The figure of a crucifix in Mission Santa Clara de Asís is said to have leaned forward to commend him when preaching.
+The crucifixus in Mission Santa Clara de Asís is said to have leaned forward to commend Catalá when preaching.
 The cause of his beatification was introduced in 1884.